Skill Bursts: Innovation Day Review.

 Montage of photo's depicting the days activity

-The Next Steps
+The Next Steps.

 We were so impressed by the creativity and innovation of the participants, and we are grateful for their valuable contributions.

 We are just beginning!
-Testing and iterating a digital solution will take time, and the more input we can get at an early stage the more accurate a solution we can build.
-If you want to be part of the journey please reach out, we are open and keen to work with stakeholders in this space.
+Testing and iterating a digital solution will take time, and the more input we can get at an early stage, the more accurate a solution we can build.
+If you want to be part of the journey, please reach out.
+We are open and keen to work with stakeholders in this space.

 Thank you partners 🫶